 8. When bullying occurs, clear the scene

 Most of the time, teachers and staff break up incidents as they occur.
 It’s important to separate the students involved so you can gather the facts.
 This allows the school to fix the situation while preventing it from occurring again.

-Bullying is not going to end right away.
+Bullying will rarely end right away.
 Be persistent and consistent about stopping it, follow through with consequences, and follow up with the students after incidents (US Department of Health and Human Services).
 Show the kids that you really care, and you could become their trusted adult.

-There are certain places where bullying occurs the most, and these are often areas where adults are not present—areas like hallways, bathrooms, playgrounds, and busses.
-When an adult is present, children feel safer, and bullying behaviors are less likely to occur.
-It’s important for adults to be alert and to give their full attention when multiple children are present.
+There are certain places where bullying occurs the most, and these tend to be areas where adults are not likely to often be present — areas like hallways, bathrooms, playgrounds, and busses.
+When an adult is present, kids feel safer, and bullying behaviors are less likely to occur.
+It’s important for adults to be alert and to give their full attention when multiple students are present.

 Statistics show that 47.2% of bullying occurs in a hallway or stairwell and 33.6% of bullying happens in the classroom (Mahoney, 2012).
-20% of bullying situations occur on school grounds, on playgrounds, on school busses, when kids are walking to and from school, and in lunchrooms, gyms, and cyberspace (Mahoney, 2012).
-All of these places cannot be covered, so one way to stop behaviors is to have open communication.
+20% of bullying situations occur on school grounds, on playgrounds, on school buss es, when kids are walking to and from school, and in lunchrooms, gyms, and cyberspace (Mahoney, 2012).
+One way to stop behaviors is to have open communication.
 All staff must work together to keep these spots monitored.

 The US government also aims to ensure that students have the safest environments possible.
 That’s why 49 out of 50 states currently have bullying laws in place (Bully Police USA, 2012).
 All staff should be familiar with their state laws and regulations regarding bullying.
 They should also know what their school district’s policy is and whether it follows the state law.